-- 1. Sufficient property rights to construct, operate, and maintain the facility as shown on PS&E has been acquired. - 2.
-Right of way has been acquired in accordance with Uniform Act requirements.

-3. Relocation assistance has been completed in accordance with the Uniform Act and meets the requirements of Right of Way Manual Chapter 12.
+- Sufficient property rights to construct, operate, and maintain the facility as shown on 1.
+PS&E has been acquired. - 2.
+Right of way has been acquired in accordance with Uniform Act requirements. - 3.
+Relocation assistance has been completed in accordance with the Uniform Act and meets the requirements of Right of Way Manual Chapter 12. - 4.
 Properties acquired in advance of NEPA Clearance (including donations) shall be identified by parcel number.
 (This information could take the form of an address or a county tax ID if parcel numbers are not assigned.)

 23 CFR 635.309(c)(1) For specifics on certification types, definition, procedures, requirements, and examples, see Right of Way Manual Chapter 17.
-Note: Under federal regulation, a Certificate 1 can be utilized by a local agency if the local agency obtains a negotiated or stipulated possession and use agreement.
-This is different from the procedures in Chapter 17 of the ROW Manual.
+Note: Under federal regulation, a Certificate 1 can be utilized by a local agency if the local agency obtains a negotiated or stipulated Possession and Use Agreement.
 In addition, certificate 2s must be updated to a certificate 1 for the local agency to have all the necessary rights to operate and maintain the facility.